 MLA stands for Modern Language Association; on the other hand, APA stands for American Psychological Association.
 MLA is mainly applied to fields related to humanities like history, literature, etc. APA format is primarily applied to social science-oriented fields such as psychology, criminology, etc.

 These are styles of citations which means the preferred type of citing the sources.
 Proper citation in your paper is crucial since it prevents the act of plagiarism.
-Institutes recommend these styles so that they won’t get plagiarised work, and it will be easier for them to check your writings.
+Institutes recommend these styles so that they won’t get plagiarised work, and it will be easier for them to check your writing.

 Both APA vs. MLA styles has a source citation consisting of a complete reference page and a reference list at the paper’s end and the text has a parenthetical citation.
 But, the citations in both these styles look slightly different from each other and have separate rules for author names, date placement, and title capitalization.